canonical/snapd/docs/oem.md

 The general rules for config:

 - only applied on first boot.
-- if the config is immutable, updates on in `oem` package will be reflected.
+- if the config is immutable, updates to the `oem` package will be reflected.

 Rules about packages in the config: